Auditory Processing Disorder Experts in Houston and Lake Jackson

 What You Should Know About Auditory Processing Disorder

 If you or a loved one struggle to understand conversations, it doesn’t solely signify that you have a problem with your hearing.
-The condition, known as auditory processing disorder or APD can affect individuals of any age, has nothing to do with the person’s intelligence and is not related to hearing impairment.
+The condition, known as auditory processing disorder or APD can affect individuals of any age, has nothing to do with the person’s intelligence or background and is not related to hearing impairment.

 Auditory Processing Disorder creates a variety of educational, occupational and social challenges for Lake Jackson and Houston residents, making its identification and treatment critical to your overall health as well as your quality of life.

 Helping you understand and identify auditory processing disorder is part of our commitment by Allison Audiology to provide you and our community with better hearing care.